MagnusV9/towerJump/README.md

 # towerJump

-run with npm start, got to have node_modules.
+run with npm start.
+NB you got to have node modules.